 Apple has made it clear that Apple Developer Accounts have to be set up directly by the Organization or the individual owner of the app.
 Multiple apps for different businesses cannot be uploaded to a single developer account.

 Supporting documentation may need to be provided to Apple when publishing an app in the following circumstances:

-However, we do recognize that sometimes supporting documentation will have to be provided.
-Here are some examples of additional documentation that will help get your client's app approved by Apple:
+However, we do recognize that sometimes supporting documentation will have to be provided to Apple.
+As this is a subjective process, BiznessApps cannot guarantee acceptance of your documents as this is assessed directly by Apple.
+From our experience, a legal document such as a business license tends to work best.
+Here are some other examples of additional documentation that can help in getting your client's app approved by Apple:

 Any formal documentation (i.e., registration documents) linking the developer to the business.

 A bank statement with the business name and possibly the developer's name.